-1. Final Report
+2. Final Report

-The final report is a complete discussion of the environmental problem-solution analysis, research methods and results, business model environment, proposed business model and pivots based on validated learning, and environmental impact to be derived from the proposed business model.
-A draft of the environmental problem-solution analysis, research methods and results, business model environment, and proposed business model must be submitted to the faculty advisors by the end of Week 5.
-A complete draft of the final report must be completed by the end of Week 7.
+The final report is a complete discussion of the project objectives, environmental problem-solution analysis (including background and significance), research methods and results, business model environment, proposed business model and pivots based on validated learning, and environmental impact to be derived from the proposed business model.
+A rough draft of the final report must be submitted to the faculty advisors by the end of Week 3 and a complete draft of the final report must be completed by the end of Week 7.
 The revised final report is due at the end of Winter Quarter (see timeline for dates).
 The deadline for the final report is firm.
 If additional time is needed, the team must complete a formal petition including justification for an extension to the deadline.